 (There are even stories, possibly fanciful ones, that extra heating and the wild rocking of ships during rough passages actually improved the wine even further.
 This may be an early example of the truth being stretched for marketing purposes.)

 It’s also not hard to understand how the wine became so popular for trade when you look at the geography at work.
-As you’ll discover if you choose Madeira for your LiveAway stay in February of next year, you’re on the same latitude as Morocco, Algeria and Egypt, with a climate to suit (albeit a fresher, more maritime one).
+As you’ll discover if you choose Madeira for your LiveAway stay, you’re on the same latitude as Morocco, Algeria and Egypt, with a climate to suit (albeit a fresher, more maritime one).
 But it’s also a good way out to sea - and the perfect stopping-off point for a ship heading to all points of the compass in Western Africa, Mediterranean Europe and the Americas.

 For the first decades of the newly-minted United States, Madeira remained the nation’s favourite sophisticated drink.
 On April 13th 1789, George Washington was sworn in as the nation’s first President - and the legendary inaugural celebration was, according to popular accounts, a boozy affair that featured rather too many bottles of Madeira (Washington would remain a fan of it all his life, downing at least a glass a day on average).